make-software/casper-php-sdk/docs/Entity/Deploy.md

 # Deploy

-A deploy represents a request from a user to perform computation on casper platform.
+Deploy represents a request from a user to perform computation on casper platform.
 It has the following information:

 - Deploy hash: the blake2b256 hash of the Header
 - Header: containing